ngxp/store-service/README.md

 ### Testing Observers

 To test observers inside components you provide the `StoreService` using the `provideStoreServiceMock` method in the testing module of your component.
-Then cast the store service instance using the `StoreServiceMock<T>` class to get the correct typings.
+Then get the `StoreServiceMock<T>` instance using the `getStoreServiceMock` helper function.

 ```ts